Shared core functionality

 • vuex - the Vuex object

-• logging - our wrapper around the loglevel logging module
+• kolibri-logging - our wrapper around the loglevel logging module

-• CoreBase - a shared base Vue.js component (CoreBase.vue)
+• AppBarPage - a shared Vue.js page component (AppBarPage.vue)

 Adding additional globally-available objects is relatively straightforward due to the plugin and webpack build system.